 Here’s a question from Annie:

 I often use Microsoft Teams for video conferences with my colleagues and customers.
-I have seen that i am easily able to apply a virtual background in a pretty seamless manner, such as when working with Zoom backgrounds.
-I can also quite easily add new image files and then use them as background filters in my Teams calls.
-The thing is that i don’t use any of the canned background filters that are installed with Teams and would like to remove them.
+I have seen that i am easily able to apply a virtual background quite easily, such as in Zoom.
+I can also add new image files and then use them as background filters in my Teams calls.
+The thing is that i don’t use any of the canned background filters that are installed with Teams and would like to remove them altogether.
 That said, there is no simple way to remove those backgrounds from the app.
-Is there a way to access the Teams background folders in Windows 10 and delete any needed backgrounds manually?
+Is there a way to access the Teams background folders in Windows 10 and 11 and delete any unnecessary backgrounds manually?

 Remove Teams background from its folder location